solid/authentication-panel/HttpSignature.md

 * is enclosed in '<' and '>' then
   * if it is relative it can be fetched on the same server
   * if is is an absolute URL it can be fetched by opening a new connection
-* is enclosed in `>` and `<` and P2P HTTP extension is enabled, the server can request the credential from the client directly using the same connection opened in (3).
+* is enclosed in `>` and `<` and P2P HTTP extension is enabled, the server can request the credential from the client directly using the same connection opened in (3) exactly as above.

+Note that if a client uses a P2P Connection to fetch a `>/cred1<` Credential and the client is authenticated with a `did:key:23dfs` then the server may be able to store that Credential at the `did:key:23dfs/cred1` URL in its cache. (todo: think it through)

 ### Linking a WebKey to a WebID